-Sex and Relationships_Education is taught in Year 5 and 6 through discussion about body changes and Sex Education in the context of a loving relationship.
+Relationships education is taught from Early Years to Year 6 and Relationships and Sex Education is taught in Year 5 and 6 through discussion about body changes and Sex Education in the context of a loving relationship.
+In line with West Sussex guidance, we are using the E4S toolkit, for our RSE curriculum.
 Commercially produced DVDs are often used as a starting point for the lessons.
-A meeting is held in Summer 1 to discuss the content of the Sex Education Curriculum.
+A meeting is held in the first half of the Summer term, to discuss the content of the Sex Education Curriculum.
 Parents are encouraged to 'view' the material being offered to their children, should they wish to.
-Parents have the right to withdraw their child from all or part of the Sex and Relationships education provided at school, excepting those parts included in the statutory National Curriculum.
+Parents have the right to withdraw their child from all or part of the Sex and Relationships Education provided at school, excepting those parts included in the statutory science National Curriculum.